colinzhu/vertx-db-task-queue/README.md

 - [x] 2023-10-06 make TaskPollerConfig mutable, so that there is a flexibility to change the config during runtime // 2023-10-06
 - [x] 2023-10-06 rename TaskPollerConfig.nextProcessDelay to deadline
 - [x] 2023-10-06 rename TaskEntityRepo to TaskQueueRepo
-- [x] 2023-10-07 create a common TaskPollerVerticle
+- [x] 2023-10-07 create common TaskPollerVerticle and TaskProcessorVerticle
 - [x] 2023-10-07 TaskPollerVerticle invokes TaskProcessorVerticle through event bus (request and response)
 - [ ] consider to change task ID from long to UUID
 - [ ] consider to store process result into DB